 - Right Fulfillment: Organizations must confirm that they have processes in place to fulfill data subject rights, including erasure and restriction of processing, in a timely and efficient manner.

-Data Breach Notification Procedures
+What Should Data Breach Notification Procedures Include?

-A security incident response plan is a critical component of a franchise's overall compliance strategy, and it must include well-defined data breach notification procedures to guarantee timely and effective communication with affected parties.
+A security incident response plan is a critical component of a franchise’s overall compliance strategy, and it must include well-defined data breach notification procedures to ensure timely and effective communication with affected parties.
 In the event of a data breach, a franchise must be prepared to respond quickly and effectively to minimize the impact of the breach.

 | Data Incident Response Phase | Key Activities | Breach Containment Measures |